-Mr. Riaan Dreyer, Managing Director, IT
+Mr. Riaan Dreyer, Managing Director of Digital and Data

-Riaan Dreyer has been with the Bank since 2019.
-Mr. Dreyer has been in various Chief Information Officer roles in South Africa, most notably Standard Bank and Liberty Life, before he relocated to Iceland in 2016.
-He then joined Meniga after which he joined Arion Bank as the Head of Development.

-Mr. Dreyer holds a master's degree in information technology from the University of Pretoria, South Africa and a Bachelor degree in Actuarial Science and Economics.
-He has completed an AMP management programme from IESE, Barcelona.
+Riaan Dreyer has served as Managing Director of Information Technology since September 2019.
+He has been in various Chief Information Officer roles in South Africa, most notably Standard Bank and Liberty Life, before he relocated to Iceland in 2016.
+He then joined Meniga within the Engineering space after which he joined Arion as the Head of Development.
+Riaan holds a master's degree in Information Technology from the University of Pretoria, South Africa in addition to bachelor degrees in Actuarial Science and Economics.
+He has also completed the Advanced Management Programme from IESE, Barcelona.
+He has been with Íslandsbanki since 2019.

-Ms. Sigríður Hrefna Hrafnkelsdóttir, Managing Director Personal Banking
+Ms. Ólöf Jónsdóttir, Managing Director of Personal Banking